Working for People with Sight Loss

 3. Social Protection

-Cost of Disability Report impact on Social Welfare Supports
+Cost of Disability Report Impact on Social Welfare Supports

 • The Department of Social Protection published the Cost of Disability Report in Ireland (2021) which detailed the additional costs that would impact the cost of living with a disability such as mobility, transport, communications, care and assistance services, equipment, aids, appliances, and medicines.

-• NCBI has called on the Government to increase the basic social welfare rate for the Blind Pension and Disability Allowance by recognizing these additional costs.
+• Vision Ireland has called on the Government to increase the basic social welfare rate for the Blind Pension and Disability Allowance by recognizing these additional costs.
 The Cost of Disability Report for people living with sight loss states this cost is €10,997 to €13,609 per annum.
 This highlights the urgent need for the Government to address this.

 4. Employment